Try our free ROI calculator. Discover your site's revenue potential.

 The total size of the framework is around 18kbs – which is impressive.

-In addition, the use of a vDOM allows the application to only update specific components responding to user interaction.
+In addition, using a vDOM allows the application to update only specific components in response to user interaction.

-This combination makes VueJS applications and websites fast, which is a big perk for user experience and search engine optimization.
+This combination makes VueJS applications and websites fast, a big perk for user experience and search engine optimization.

 Cross-platform Development

 Using Electron, you can create desktop and mobile applications using Vue.
-This allows you to focus on your idea instead of learning new development tools.
+This lets you focus on your idea instead of learning new development tools.

 User Friendliness and Low Learning Curve

-Unlike other frameworks that require you to learn other programming languages and syntaxes to do advanced programming, VueJS only demands you to know the basics of HTML, CSS, and JavaScript.
+Unlike other frameworks, which require you to learn other programming languages and syntaxes to do advanced programming, VueJS only requires you to know the basics of HTML, CSS, and JavaScript.

 Additionally, because Vue is built on these technologies, front-end developers will feel at home when writing Vue components.